 Rt.
 Revd.
-Prof. Archimandrite Irenei (Steenberg), BA, M.St., D.Phil.
+Prof. Bishop Irenei (Steenberg), BA, M.St., D.Phil.
 (Director; Patristics and Church History)

-Archimandrite Irenei is the Institute’s Director, responsible for its development and foundation as well as its academic program.
+His Grace Bishop Irenei of Sacramento is the Institute’s Director, responsible for its development and foundation as well as its academic program.
 He is also the core lecturer in patristics and Church history.

-Father Irenei is a scholar of patristics and the early Church, and an Archimandrite of the Russian Orthodox Church.
-Formerly a fellow in patristics and early Church history at the University of Oxford and sometime Chair of Theology at Leeds Trinity University in the United Kingdom, he is an active speaker and lecturer around the world on Orthodox theology and practice, and has also been heavily involved in bringing patristic study into wider access through the internet and in conference, symposium and retreat settings.
+Bishop Irenei, an Auxiliary Bishop of the Western American Diocese and Administrator of the Diocese of Great Britain and Ireland, is a scholar of patristics and the early Church, formerly a fellow in patristics and early Church history at the University of Oxford and sometime Chair of Theology at Leeds Trinity University in the United Kingdom.
+He is an active speaker and lecturer around the world on Orthodox theology and practice, and has also been heavily involved in bringing patristic study into wider access through the internet and in conference, symposium and retreat settings.
 He is was visiting professor in Orthodox theology at Santa Clara University, Professorial Research Fellow of Leeds Trinity (UK), and is currently a member of the Committee for Education of the Russian Orthodox Church Outside of Russia, member of the Synodal Biblical and Theological Commission of the Russian Orthodox Church, Dean of Monastic Life for the Western American Dicoese (ROCOR), and Abbot of the men’s Monastery of St. Silouan of Mt.
 Athos in Sonora, California.
+Since 2017 he serves as the Secretary for Inter-Orthodox Relations of the Holy Synod of Bishops of the Russian Orthodox Church Outside of Russia.

 He is widely known beyond academic circles through his work to bring Orthodox patristic and monastic study to a wider audience.
 He founded the Monachos.net web site on Orthodoxy through patristic and monastic study in 1999, which between 2000-2014 was the largest resource for such materials on the internet, containing one of the only forums on the world-wide-web dedicated to patristic and monastic discussions.
 In 2008 he began weekly internet radio broadcasts for Ancient Faith Radio, in a series called A Word From the Holy Fathers.
-These broadcasts, which focus each week on a patristic writing and its pastoral impact, are among the most listened-to podcasts on the station, and will be re-launched with a new series in 2017.
-Fr Irenei served as deacon of the Russian Orthodox Parish of St. Nicholas the Wonderworker in Oxford, UK from 2007-2010, and in January 2010 moved to San Francisco, USA.
+These broadcasts, which focus each week on a patristic writing and its pastoral impact, are among the most listened-to podcasts on the station, and will be re-launched with a new series in 2018.
+Bishop Irenei served as deacon of the Russian Orthodox Parish of St. Nicholas the Wonderworker in Oxford, UK from 2007-2010, and in January 2010 moved to San Francisco, USA.
 He was ordained hieromonk in March 2010 and elevated to the rank of Archimandrite in 2011.
-He serves in the parish of St. Tikhon of Zadonsk — one of the principal sites associated with the life of St. John of Shanghai and San Francisco.
+He served in the parish of St. Tikhon of Zadonsk — one of the principal sites associated with the life of St. John of Shanghai and San Francisco — before being elevated to the Holy Episcopacy in November 2016 to serve in the Western American Diocese, and from 2017 also in the British Diocese.

 Significant Books, Monographs and Major Contributions:

-- 2017 (forthcoming): ‘The Art of Para-Hymnographic Assaults on Heresy from the Church Fathers to Byzantine Hymnody’, contributed chapter in forthcoming Festschrift for Professor James May (Bolchazy, 2017).
+- 2017: ‘The Art of Para-Hymnographic Assaults on Heresy from the Church Fathers to Byzantine Hymnody’, contributed chapter in forthcoming Festschrift for Professor James May (Bolchazy, 2017).

 - 2016: ‘The Orthodox View of the Atonement’ in The Wood of the Cross: Atonement in the Patristic Tradition (ed.
 G. Dankaert; Jordanville: Holy Trinity Publications).